CPequeno/Time-Series/Functional-Response.md

 pi_true_disc <- pi_true_fine[idx, idx] # Dimension: 100 x 100
 ```

-The choice of such a kernel is motivated by its desirable theoretical properties in a regression context, such as positive definiteness.
+The choice of such a kernel is motivated by its desirable theoretical properties in a regression context (e.g., positive definiteness).

 Also, we set the regularization parameter, $\alpha$, at 0.01: